opvizor/prometheus-process-exporter/README.md

 ## Installing the Chart

-To install the chart with the release name `my-release`:
+To install the chart with the release name `process-exporter`:

 ```console
 $ helm install --name process-exporter prometheus-process-exporter-charts/prometheus-process-exporter